In Nebraska, students looking to earn their GED diplomas can take the exam online or at an official Nebraska GED test center.

 To register for the GED exam, you need to set up your account on the website GED.com.
 The portal MyGED is the place for scheduling and paying for your tests.
 Here, you can also find a wealth of information about the GED test-taking process, colleges and universities and their academic offerings, and developments and trends in the employment market.

-The GED program is created to support persons without a high school diploma in their efforts to obtain an equivalent diploma.
+The GED program supports persons without a high school diploma in their efforts to obtain an equivalent diploma.
 Getting the GED certificate will improve your job outlook and open up doors to institutions of higher education.

 Obtaining the GED diploma is going to have a positive effect on many lives, and listed in this post are Nebraska locations in key areas that provide GED preparation classes.
 GED and high school diploma holders may expect to make at least $9600 more annually than people without a secondary education credential.